 Your installation team will need clear access to the areas where the indoor and outdoor units will be placed.
 Start by clearing a path from the entrance to the installation spots.
 Move any furniture, rugs, or decorations away from the interior wall where the unit will be mounted.
 Remember, the indoor unit needs plenty of open space to work correctly—it pulls air in from the top and sends conditioned air out from the bottom.
 Outside, make sure the area for the condenser is clear of any plants, patio furniture, or yard debris.
 This ensures our technicians have the room they need to install your residential HVAC system safely and securely.

-Plan for Permits and Electrical Needs
+Confirm Permits and Electrical Work

 A mini-split system is a significant electrical appliance, and it requires its own dedicated 240-volt circuit to operate safely.
 This isn’t a standard outlet, so the work must be done by a qualified electrician to meet local building codes.
 When you work with QRC, we coordinate all the necessary electrical work and secure any required permits for the installation.
 You won’t have to worry about juggling multiple contractors or figuring out the paperwork.
 We handle the technical details so you can focus on the comfort your new system will bring.
 Our goal is to make the entire process seamless and stress-free from start to finish.

-Finalize Your Unit Locations
+Double-Check Your Unit Placement

 Before the technicians arrive, take a moment to review and confirm the planned locations for both the indoor and outdoor units.
 You’ve likely already discussed this with your consultant, but it’s always a good idea to do a final check.
 Make sure the indoor unit isn’t placed where airflow will be blocked by curtains or large furniture, and keep it away from direct sunlight or other heat sources.
 If you have any last-minute questions or want a final opinion on placement, you can always schedule one of our Virtual Tele-Tech appointments.
 Confirming these details beforehand helps prevent any delays and ensures your system is positioned for optimal performance.